-The global health crisis has been ongoing for two years and has had its fair share of effects on Disney World.
+The global health crisis has been ongoing for quite some time and has had its fair share of effects on Disney World.

 We’ve seen closures, significant health measures, changes in demand and capacity, and more as the world grapples with COVID-19 and its variants.
-Now, a new coronavirus variant has been defined, the Omicron variant — and it (and its subvariants) continues to affect certain aspects related to travel and more.
+In 2021, a new coronavirus variant was found — the Omicron variant — and it (and its subvariants) continues to affect certain aspects related to travel and more.
 Let’s take a look at its potential effects on your Disney World trip.

 What is the Omicron Coronavirus variant?

 First of all, let’s take a look at the basics: What is the Omicron variant?
-Omicron is a mutation of the coronavirus that is the newest variant to be designated as a “variant of concern” by the World Health Organization (WHO).
+Omicron is a mutation of the coronavirus and was designated as a “variant of concern” by the World Health Organization (WHO).

 Dr. Kerkhove also noted that some of the mutations that have been identified in Omicron provide a “growth advantage,” allowing it to be more transmissible.

 When asked what people can do to protect themselves against Omicron, Dr. Kerkhove noted that the first thing is to get vaccinated.
-Dr. Kerkhove noted that studies regarding Omicron and the effectiveness of vaccines are underway, but “what we do know is that it is better to be vaccinated than not.”
-Dr. Kerkhove also noted that measures like physical distancing, wearing a well-fitted mask, cleaning your hands, and avoiding crowds can help.
+Dr. Kerkhove said, “what we do know is that it is better to be vaccinated than not.”

-What is confirmed by WHO is that all variants of COVID-19, including the Delta variant, “can cause severe disease or death, in particular for more vulnerable people, and thus prevention is always key.”
+The WHO notes that all variants of COVID-19, including the Delta variant, “can cause severe disease or death, in particular for more vulnerable people, and thus prevention is always key.”

-As of January 3rd, 2022, the United States has set the global daily record of COVID-19 cases with one million cases.
+As of January 3rd, 2022, the United States had set the global daily record of COVID-19 cases with one million cases.
 COVID-19 numbers in general, however, have greatly changed over the last few months.

 What are the concerns about the Omicron variant?

-So, there are still a lot of questions about the Omicron variant but what concerns do health and science professionals have?
-CBS notes that “Health authorities say Omicron carries a unique set of mutations that might give the virus an advantage in driving new surges of infections compared with the fast-spreading Delta variant, which currently makes up virtually all U.S. cases.”
+What concerns do health and science professionals have about Omicron?
+CBS notes that “Health authorities say Omicron carries a unique set of mutations that might give the virus an advantage in driving new surges of infections.”

 COVID-19 Testing and Masks